mattwhen/tech-blog/README.md

 ## Challenges
-One of the challenges I came across was
+One of the challenges I came across was the login functionality and authentication.
+Another was how to create the associations between each of the models.

 ## Future features
 One feature I would add is adding functionality to reply individually to a user's comment.
 Another is adding 'like' and 'dislike' buttons to user's comments/posts.
 Finally, is adding notifications for a user whenever someone likes/dislikes their posts or if someone mentions them in a comment of some sort.